Joan Gideon Loten: Servant in the Dutch East Indies

 In January 1732 Loten left the Dutch Republic sailing off from Texel aboard the East India man Beekvliet headed to Batavia (Jakarta) to become a prosecutor at Semarang.
 He maintained notes on natural history during the voyage.
 On 24 August 1733 he married Anna Henrietta van Beaumont (1716–1755), a member of a prominent family in Batavia (for example, her uncle Isaak Augustijn Rumpf had been Governor of Dutch Ceylon from 1716 to 1723).
 As a prosecutor he was involved in meting out punishments to those accused crimes (the judge at the time being Rijkloff Duijvensz).
 Murderers were to be tortured, branded, and decapitated per contemporary law.
 He later became an administrator at Semarang and he was largely unaffected by the conflict between the Dutch and Chinese between 1740 and 1743.
 In 1743 he was elected Governor of Makassar (Ujung Pandang) (1744–1750) to succeed Adriaan Hendrik Smout.
+He arrived at his post in March 1745 after his appointment as governor-designate in December 1744.
 During this period general Van Imhoff attempted to promote trade in opium in Batavia and sent out a hundred boxes to Loten.
-Loten sent them back and although some authors have suggested his actions as being based on morals, Raat suggests that his action was probably the result of there not being a profitable market for Opium.
+Loten sent them back and although some authors have suggested his actions as being based on morals, Raat suggests that his action was probably the result of there not being a profitable market for opium.